RyanElliottGit/FarkleBot/README.md

 Dice number 6 rolled 6
 ```

-Dice number three, four and five will be kept, the remaining three dice will then be rolled and their numbers output
+Dice number three, four and five will be kept, the remaining three dice will then be rolled and their numbers output.

 ```
+Ryan has kept dice 3 4 5.
 Ryan is rolling:
 Dice number 1 rolled 2
 Dice number 2 rolled 5